marko-js-samples/marko-color-picker/README.md

 In this component, we've introduced `on-click` and `on-touchstart` listeners and a single event handler function.
 [Marko components inherit from EventEmitter](http://markojs.com/docs/components/#events).
-When this color is selected, it will emit an event and get handled by the `onColorSelected` function.
+When this color is selected, it will emit a `click` event and get handled by the `onColorSelected` function.
 The handler then emits a `colorSelected` event to be handled by its parent.
 We will eventually write code to relay this information back to the `<color-picker-header>`, so its background color and text can be changed.